sarvin/Popsgenie/README.md

 ```

 ### Query a single schedule
 `genie.schedules` can also be called with id and identifier_type to query a single schedule.
-A single PopsgenieSchedule object is returned in a lsit.
+A single PopsgenieSchedule object is returned in a list.

 #### By id